• Home

 Make the Jelly

-1. In a small bowl or measuring cup, combine the honey with the pectin powder.
+• In a small bowl or measuring cup, combine the honey or sugar with the pectin powder.
 Set aside.

 Can the Grape Jelly

-1. Spread kitchen towel on the counter.
-Use your jar lifter to remove warm jars from canner, drain, and line up on the towel.
+• Spread a kitchen towel on the counter.
+Use your jar lifter to remove a jar from the canner, drain, and place on the towel.
+Keep the remaining jars in the canner so they stay hot.

-2. Use your canning ladle and funnel and add the jelly to warm jars leaving 1/4-inch headspace.
-Wipe the rims.
+• Use your canning ladle and funnel and add the hot cherry jam to the warm jar leaving 1/4-inch headspace.
+Swirl your bubble popper through the jars to release air bubbles.
+Wipe the rim of each jar with a damp towel.

-6. Cover the canner and bring to boil over high heat.
-Once water boils vigorously, continue boiling for 10 minutes at altitudes of less than 1,000 ft. (adjust processing time for your altitude if necessary).
+• Cover the canner and bring to boil over high heat.
+Once water boils vigorously, continue boiling for 10 minutes at altitudes of less than 6,000 ft.
+Adjust processing time for your altitude if necessary. (see notes below).

-9. After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center of the lid.
+• After the jars cool for at least 12 hours, check to be sure jar lids have sealed by pushing on the center of the lid.
 The lid should not pop up.
 If the lid flexes up and down, it did not seal.
 Refrigerate the jar and use up within a few weeks.

-10. Remove the screw on bands and wash the jars.
+• Remove the screw on bands and wash the jars.
 Label and date the jars.
 Store your jars in a cool, dark place and use within 12 months.
 Refrigerate once opened and consume within 3 weeks.
-Yields about 4-5 pint jars.
+Yields about 4 to 5 half-pint jars.

 Recipe adapted from Preserving with Pomona's Pectin by Allison Carroll Duffy.

 This article was originally published on September 17, 2016.
-It has been reviewed and updated on July 11, 2020.
+It has been reviewed and updated.

 Good planning is key to a successful vegetable garden